 Troubleshooting an Exhaust Manifold Leak: A Detailed Guide

-An internal combustion engine can suffer from a problem like an exhaust manifold leak.
-Imagine the toxic fumes produced by the engine is going back again inside the car.
-Deadly, right?
-The exhaust manifold prevents those gases from leaking back into the vehicle.
-So, it’s bad news, not only for the engine but also for the people inside the car, when exhaust manifold develops a leak.
+The exhaust manifold prevents those gasses from leaking back into the vehicle.
+So, it’s bad news, not only for the engine but also for the people inside the car, when the exhaust manifold develops a leak.

 Symptoms of an Exhaust Manifold Leak

 So, how do you know that there is something wrong with this component?
-The warning signs are quite easy to catch actually—you hear a ticking sound or smell exhaust gases coming from the engine compartment.
+The warning signs are quite easy to catch actually—you hear a ticking sound or smell exhaust gasses coming from the engine compartment.

 Do a visual inspection if you detect any of these signs.
 Black soot around the downpipe connection and manifold is almost a surefire way to tell that there is a leak.
 Some other symptoms include: